Ireland–Japan relations: High-level visits

-Bilateral relations
+Agreements

 Both nations have signed several bilateral agreements, such as an agreement on the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income (1974); an agreement on a working holiday visa (2007); an agreement to further consolidate bilateral political, economic and cultural ties, and also to promote mutual understanding by strengthening contact and exchange between both peoples (2007); an agreement on social security (2011), and an agreement on visa exemption of 6 months for citizens of both countries (2016).

 Trade

 In 2016, trade between Ireland and Japan totaled US$6.9 billion.
 Ireland's main exports to Japan are optical instruments and medicines.
 Japan's main exports to Ireland are medicines and cars.
 Japan's investment to Ireland is in areas such as ICT, pharmaceutical, life-science and financial services.
 There are currently 80 Japanese companies investing and operating in Ireland.
 There are currently 32 Irish companies operating in Japan.
 In July 2018, the European Union (which includes Ireland) signed a free trade agreement with Japan.